 Paternity testing is legal in China.
 It is legally required by the government to investigate any child born outside the one-child policy before a birth certificate is issued.
 Peace-of-mind tests are also popular in China for confirming parentage.

 France has made it illegal to perform any tests on the human body including genetic testing, unless ordered by court or to identify a deceased individual.
 DNA paternity testing is punishable by a €15,000 fine and up to a year in prison.

 Companies offering DNA paternity testing services

-LabCorp offers both legal tests and at-home tests to determine paternity.
+LabCorp offers both legal tests and collections kits for at-home tests to establish paternity.
 They have been providing these services since 1981 with highly accurate results, excluding, on average, 99.99% of non-fathers.
-Their legal test starts at $525 and take-home test starts at $210.
+Their legal test starts at $525 and take-home tests start at $210.

 Easy DNA offers various testing services.
 This includes legal tests, home paternity tests, immigration DNA tests, sibling DNA tests, Non-Invasive Prenatal tests, and forensic tests.
 Their home testing services start from $199, and have an accuracy of 99.9%, without testing the mother.
 With the mother’s DNA sample, the accuracy of results up to 99.99%.

-Amazon sells the STK Paternity Test, a take home kit for the parent and child.
+Amazon sells the STK Paternity Test, a take-home paternity testing kit for the parent and child.
 The DNA tests are carried out in an accredited laboratory.
 This is available for $99.99 with results available in less than a week.

 Testing kits are also available at many drugstores.
 One such test is the HomeDNA paternity Test (formerly IDENTIGENE), sold by HomeDNA.
 The kit is available for $14.99 with an additional fee of $139 for lab services.
 Results are returned in two business days, with one-day and same-day options available for an additional fee.
 You can read more about HomeDNA testing in our review.